skkinlive/torch/README.md

 # Torch module for Foundry VTT

 This module provides a HUD toggle button for turning on and off a configurable radius of bright and dim light around you.
 This default source ("Self") is provided for any system for which we don't supply more specialized capabilities.
+(The bright and dim settings in the configuration are intended for use only in this case.)

 However, we now have a variety of core light sources configured for D&D 5th Ed, Savage Worlds, Pathfinder 1st and 2nd editions, GURPS, and Earthdawn.
 You can select which light source the button will manipulate by right-clicking and clicking the desired source from the menu of buttons that appear for light sources in the actor's inventory or spell list.